loic-lb/SparseXMIL/README.md

 with `--heatmap_path` the path to the folder containing the heatmaps (.npy files) produced by the `interpret.py` script, and `--annotations_path` the path to the folder containing the ground truth annotations.
 Ground truth annotations can be retrieved [here](https://sites.google.com/view/aipath-dataset/home/rcc-region-and-subtyping).

+## Scalability

+To run the scalability experiments, you may use the script `script_scalability.sh` available in the `scripts` folder.

 ## Reference